LD-1301

 An Act to Prohibit the Use of Artificial Intelligence in the Denial of Health Insurance Claims (LD 1301, S.P.
 531, 132nd Maine Legislature)

-This bill regulates the use of artificial intelligence by health insurance carriers (and their contracted third parties) to make medical review or utilization review determinations relating to the approval, denial, delay, modification, or adjustment of coverage under a health plan.
-AI-derived determinations must be based on individual enrollee clinical data and medical history, may not discriminate on protected characteristics, and must be fairly and equitably applied.
-Carriers must disclose AI use in written policies to enrollees and keep AI tools open to inspection.
-Any adverse determination based on medical necessity must be made by a clinical peer competent in the relevant clinical area.
-The bill also imposes data use limitations, requiring that data used in AI determinations not be used beyond its intended purpose.
-Effective January 1, 2026.
+This bill regulates the use of AI by health insurance carriers (or their contracted third parties) in making medical review or utilization review determinations relating to coverage under health plans.
+Beginning January 1, 2026, AI-derived determinations must be based on individual enrollee clinical data (not solely group-level data), must not discriminate on enumerated protected characteristics, must be fairly applied, and must be open to inspection and disclosed to enrollees.
+Adverse determinations based on medical necessity must be made by a clinical peer competent in the relevant specialty.
+The bill also requires AI use to be governed by policies establishing accountability for performance, use, and outcomes, with periodic review for accuracy and reliability, and imposes data use limitations.

 Summary

-This bill regulates the use of artificial intelligence by health insurance carriers (and their contracted third parties) to make medical review or utilization review determinations relating to the approval, denial, delay, modification, or adjustment of coverage under a health plan.
-AI-derived determinations must be based on individual enrollee clinical data and medical history, may not discriminate on protected characteristics, and must be fairly and equitably applied.
-Carriers must disclose AI use in written policies to enrollees and keep AI tools open to inspection.
-Any adverse determination based on medical necessity must be made by a clinical peer competent in the relevant clinical area.
-The bill also imposes data use limitations, requiring that data used in AI determinations not be used beyond its intended purpose.
-Effective January 1, 2026.
+This bill regulates the use of AI by health insurance carriers (or their contracted third parties) in making medical review or utilization review determinations relating to coverage under health plans.
+Beginning January 1, 2026, AI-derived determinations must be based on individual enrollee clinical data (not solely group-level data), must not discriminate on enumerated protected characteristics, must be fairly applied, and must be open to inspection and disclosed to enrollees.
+Adverse determinations based on medical necessity must be made by a clinical peer competent in the relevant specialty.
+The bill also requires AI use to be governed by policies establishing accountability for performance, use, and outcomes, with periodic review for accuracy and reliability, and imposes data use limitations.

 Enforcement & Penalties